MMMCCLU/LeftoverEats/README.md

 # To compile and run this project
 1) Clone the Repository
 2) Make sure you have npm and node installed
-3) Set dot env.
-For windows, run this command in your terminal: #SET NODE_ENV=development
 3) Run "npm install" in the "access-maps" directory to install dependencies
 4) Run "npm start" in the "access-maps" directory to run the project on our localhost
 5) BACKEND - Partially Working